-- 7.18 A Labuan KRI is required to establish an employee assessment system or procedures that commensurate with the nature, size and complexity of its business operations and ML/TF risk exposure. - 7.19 The screening procedures under the employee assessment system or procedures shall apply upon hiring the employee and throughout the course of employment. - 7.20 The employee assessment under paragraph 7.18 shall include: - (i) an evaluation of an employee's personal information, including criminal records, employment and financial history; and - (ii) clear parameters or circumstances to trigger re-screening of employees during the course of their employment. - G 7.21 In conducting financial history assessment, a Labuan KRI may require employees to submit relevant credit reports or to complete self-declarations on the required information. - 7.22 For a Labuan KRI that employs a Trust Officer, the employee is to adhere to the roles and responsibilities outlined under the Guidelines for Labuan Trust Officers issued by Labuan FSA.
+- 7.18 A Labuan KRI is required to establish an employee assessment system or procedures that commensurate with the nature, size and complexity of its business operations and ML/TF/PF risk exposure. - 7.19 The screening procedures under the employee assessment system or procedures shall apply upon hiring the employee and throughout the course of employment. - 7.20 The employee assessment under paragraph 7.18 shall include: - (i) an evaluation of an employee's personal information, including criminal records, employment and financial history; and - (ii) clear parameters or circumstances to trigger re-screening of employees during the course of their employment. - G 7.21 In conducting financial history assessment, a Labuan KRI may require employees to submit relevant credit reports or to complete self-declarations on the required information. - 7.22 A Labuan KRI shall maintain comprehensive records of documents and information relating to, or relied on in, the employee screening process. - 7.23 For a Labuan KRI that employs a Trust Officer, the employee is to adhere to the roles and responsibilities outlined under the Guidelines for Labuan Trust Officers issued by Labuan FSA.